nickpoison/nickpoison.github.io/mkl.md

 Here is a work around from the discussion on [Stackoverflow - Linking Intel's Math Kernel Library (MKL) to R on Windows](https://stackoverflow.com/questions/38090206/linking-intels-math-kernel-library-mkl-to-r-on-windows/56560870#56560870).

 These notes are for Windows.
-If you run Linux, go to [MKL4DEB](https://github.com/eddelbuettel/mkl4deb) for details.
+If you run Linux, go to [MKL4DEB](https://github.com/eddelbuettel/mkl4deb) for details (as mentioned there, you'll want to scroll down to the Appendix first).

 Before you start, do this and record how flippin' long it takes to run: